Rahilsamnani27/AI-Support-Assistant/README.md

 ### Prerequisites
 - Node.js >= 18
-- An Anthropic API key (get one at https://console.anthropic.com)
+- An OpenAI API key (get one at https://console.openai.com)

 ### 1. Backend